JIHAD BUBBA

 “The truth is yo and I is playin against teams — large, well-organized teams that don give a hind-end whether you and me live or die.”

-Hardworking redneck Bubba Gray has become obsolete in a United States of Rainbowstan where ‘pre-citizens’ surge the borders, purple-haired PC school-marms make the rules, and reckless smart-alec robots drive taxis.
-As others compete to be the most Woke, Bubba just tries to get through his day without committing micro-aggressions, until he finally decides to fight back — with unpredictable consequences for everyone.
+Hardworking redneck Bubba Gray has become obsolete in a United States of Rainbowstan where ‘pre-citizens’ surge the borders, purple-haired PC school-marms make the rules, and reckless smart-alec robots drive exploding taxis.
+As others compete to be the most Woke, Bubba just tries to get through his day without committing microaggressions, until one day he gets mad as hell and decides he’s not gonna take it anymore — with unpredictable consequences for everyone.

-Surrounded by a vibrant cast of hilarious, larger than life characters, Bubba needs to find a new team if he doesn’t want to keep playing on the losing side.
-With a laugh on every page, JIHAD BUBBA is an insightful satire on modern Wokeness.
+Surrounded by hilarious, larger than life characters, Everyman Bubba needs to find a new team if he doesn’t want to keep playing on the losing side.
+With a laugh on every page, JIHAD BUBBA is an insightful satire of modern Wokeness.

 EXCERPT: